awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_first_project/Readme.md

             .credentialsProvider(EnvironmentVariableCredentialsProvider.create())
             .build();

 	String message = "A new item with ID value "+ id +" was added to the DynamoDB table";
-        String phoneNumber="<Enter a valid mobile number>"; // Replace with a mobile phone number.
+        String phoneNumber = "<Enter a valid mobile number>"; // Replace with a mobile phone number.

         try {
             PublishRequest request = PublishRequest.builder()